Best Delta credit card offers (And how to pick the right one for you)

 Why we like it

-For an annual fee of $99 (which is waived for the first year) (see rates and fees), you can easily make the fee worthwhile, especially when you consider the value of the welcome bonus alone.
+The card offers a $0 introductory annual fee for the first year; then $99 (see rates and fees), you can easily make the fee worthwhile, especially when you consider the value of the welcome offer alone.
 And when you consider the ability to earn daily rewards for your purchases and the other perks on the card that can save you time and money, this card is a no-brainer.

 Who is this card for

 If you’re not sure you travel enough to make enough use of these perks, this is a great card to start with.
-The card carries a very reasonable annual fee of just $99, which is waived for the first year.
+The card carries a very reasonable annual fee.

 Pros and cons